gabi-elmaliah/TravelBuddy/README.md

 ## Features

--User registration and login with JWT
+- User registration and login with JWT

--Personality and travel preferences questionnaire
+- Personality and travel preferences questionnaire

--User clustering using the KMeans algorithm
+- User clustering using the KMeans algorithm

--View top 5 or 10 similar users
+- View top 5 or 10 similar users

--Generate AI-based trip itineraries using OpenAI
+- Generate AI-based trip itineraries using OpenAI

--Save and view liked trips
+- Save and view liked trips

--Dashboard for questionnaire results and trip suggestions
+- Dashboard for questionnaire results and trip suggestions